ProjectMoon/open-webui-filters/README.md

 ## OpenStreetMap Tool

-_Recommended models: Llama 3.1, Mistral Nemo Instruct._
+_Recommended models: Llama 3.1+, Mistral Nemo, Mistral Small, Qwen 2.5._

 A tool that can find certain points of interest (POIs) nearby a requested address or place.

-There are currently six settings:
+These are the current settings:
  - **User Agent:** The custom user agent to set for OSM and Overpass Turbo API requests.
  - **From Header:** The email address for the From header for OSM and